leonard-psu/PIHMgis/README.md

 ### General Steps to compile code using Qt Creator
 1. Open Qt Project file/folder with this github code repository
 2. Clean All.
-Make sure no moc files etc automatically created by github exist in folders.
+Make sure no moc files etc automatically created by Qt exist in folders.
 3. Run qmake.
 Fix any error issues found.
 4. Build.
 Fix any error issues found.
 5. Run.